chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_package_homebrew_syntax.rst

 which will install the named package using all of the default options and the default action (``:install``).

-The full syntax for all of the attributes that are available to the |resource package_homebrew| resource is:
+The full syntax for all of the properties that are available to the |resource package_homebrew| resource is:

 .. code-block:: ruby